Stawell

 Residential development activity is lower than average in Stawell according to AreaSearch's national comparison of local real estate markets

-This indicates that new construction is meeting or exceeding demand, providing buyers with more options and potentially enabling population growth beyond current expectations.
-The average construction value of new homes is $410,000, suggesting developers are focusing on the premium market with high-end developments.
-In FY-26, $11.9 million in commercial approvals have been registered, indicating steady commercial investment activity.
-Compared to the rest of Victoria, Stawell records about three-quarters the building activity per person and ranks among the 52nd percentile nationally when measured against other areas assessed.
+The average value of new homes being built is $410,000, suggesting a focus on the premium market with high-end developments.
+This financial year has seen $11.9 million in commercial approvals registered, indicating steady commercial investment activity.
+Compared to the Rest of Vic., Stawell records about three-quarters the building activity per person and ranks among the 52nd percentile of areas assessed nationally, suggesting an established area with potential planning limitations.
+New development consists of 94.0% detached dwellings and 6.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.

-This activity is below the national average, suggesting the area's established nature and potential planning limitations.
-New development consists predominantly of detached dwellings at 94.0%, with townhouses or apartments making up the remaining 6.0%.
-This preserves Stawell's low-density nature and attracts space-seeking buyers.
-With approximately 317 people per approval, Stawell reflects a low-density area.
-According to AreaSearch's latest quarterly estimate, Stawell is expected to grow by around 364 residents through to 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+With around 317 people per approval, Stawell reflects a low-density area.
+According to AreaSearch's latest quarterly estimate, Stawell is expected to grow by 356 residents through to 2041.
+Current construction levels should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development